-Preapplications are REQUIRED and must be submitted by September 6, 2012, 5:00 P.M.
-Eastern Time.
-The preapplication should be created as a Portable Document Format (pdf) file and submitted electronically through the DOE Office of Science Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
+A pre-application is required and must be submitted by 09/05/2013 at 5 PM Eastern Time.
+The pre-application must be submitted electronically through the DOE Office of Science Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.